Ground Rules

 Excerpt

-With a wary look, she fingered the edge of a pillow.
-“You don’t look like… you look more like a rock star.”
+Her frustration apparently equaled his.
+With a wary look, she sat up and fingered the edge of a pillow.
+“It’s just that… you don’t look like an….”
+Brow furrowed, she swept her gaze over him.
+“If anything, you look more like a rock star.”

-Lifting her feet, he rested against the sofa back and laid her ankles across his lap.
-“You were expecting Clarence from It’s A Wonderful Life?
+Lifting her feet, he rested against the sofa and laid her ankles across his lap.
+“Perhaps you were expecting Clarence from It’s A Wonderful Life?
 I don’t go in for theatrics.
 And don’t get any ideas about jumping into a freezing river.
 I don’t do cold water rescues either.
 Or rescues in general.”
+Though Peter would applaud the movie reenactment.

 Sarcasm tainted her tone.
-“That’s not helpful, is it?”
+“Well, that’s not very helpful, is it?”

 Hugging the pillow, she took an unusual interest in its fabric.
-Looking up, triumph lit her glare.
-“How, exactly, did I ask?”
+Looking up, triumph lit her eyes.
+“If you’re really an angel, then how, exactly, did I ask?”

-The label sounded preposterous, he had to admit, especially applied to him.
+Yes, the label sounded preposterous, he had to admit, when applied to him.
 “Have I left anything out?”

 “Eons ago, babycakes.”
-He wouldn’t tell her his fiancée had murdered it.
+He wouldn’t tell her his fiancĂ©e had murdered it.